Search

 • Practicing safe sex.
 Safe sex decreases transmission of HPV, HIV, and other sexually transmitted diseases.

 • Smoking cessation.
-Smoking is linked to cervical cancer as it increases the duration of infection with high risk HPV.4 Smoking also weakens the immune system.
+Smoking is linked to cervical cancer as it increases the duration of infection with high-risk HPV.4 Smoking also weakens the immune system.

 • Optimizing nutrition.
 Poor nutritional status is linked to cervical cancer.
-Folate and B12 deficiencies have been associated with increased HPV infection.5 Low serum retinol levels have been linked to increased risk of dysplasia.6 Naturopathic doctors have advanced training in nutrition and will provide a comprehensive nutritional intake and individualized dietary counseling to address nutritional deficiencies.
+Folate and B12 deficiencies have been associated with increased HPV infection.5 Low serum retinol levels have been linked to an increased risk of dysplasia.6 Naturopathic doctors have advanced training in nutrition and will provide a comprehensive nutritional intake and individualized dietary counseling to address nutritional deficiencies.

 HPV vaccination can reduce the risk of infection by the HPV types targeted by the vaccine.
 Because none of the currently available HPV vaccines protect against all HPV infections, it is important for vaccinated women to continue to undergo cervical cancer screening.